 Development of original content is required in order to receive compensation.
 Students must be able to complete the course requirements and satisfy learning outcomes using the content within D2L without relying on a supplemental, external website.

-Use of Supplemental/Publisher Websites
+Use of Third Party Vendor/Publisher Websites

 - Publisher content, or other pre-produced content, may be utilized but should be thoughtfully integrated into the original course content produced by the developer.